An island gifted to the nation. A fertile Hebridean paradise with a great anchorage, local fresh food, wonderful walks and wildlife.

 Canna is noted for its tiers of basalt pillars that rise over the eastern half of the island and the sea cliffs that dominate its northern shore.
 The highest point on the island is Càrn a’ Ghaill (Gaelic for rocky hill of the storm) at 689 feet (210 m).
 Another point of interest is Compass Hill.
 Its peak is at 456 feet (139 m) and sits on the eastern edge of the island.
 It is made of a volcanic rock called tuff, and it has such a high iron content that the compass of nearby ships are distorted, pointing to the hill rather than north.

-A further trip is a must, to top the hill but also to see the Punishment Stone, where unruly islanders had their thumbs wedged into the hole and – to try the cake at the Café Canna !
+A further trip is a must, to top the hill but also to see the Punishment Stone, where unruly islanders had their thumbs wedged into the hole and or to try the fresh seafood and cake at the Café Canna !

 Drones Map Canna: BBC News